 OFF allows you to shut off the engine and all accessories without locking the steering wheel or the automatic transmission gearshift lever.

 LOCK locks the steering wheel.
-It also locks the gearshift.
+It also locks the gearshift if your vehicle's gearshift is on the column.